Dominican Republic: Interesting Facts to know before you go

 It is also the official religion of the Republica Dominicana making up 80% of the population.
 18% of people are unaffiliated with any religion and the balance is muslim.
 There has always been religious freedom throughout the entire country.

-The traditional dish of the Dominican Republic is La Bandera
+The national dish of the Dominican Republic is La Bandera

 La Bandera or “the flag” is the traditional meal of stewed meat, red beans, and rice.
+It is so popular that you’re almost guaranteed to find it eaten at least once a week in every Dominican household.
 There is a variety in the food because of the influences from the many ethnicities and other countries including Cuba, Mexico, Lebanon, and Latin America.

 Tostone or small, fried plantain patties, are often a side dish at meals.
 The cuisine is a good mix of Spanish, African and Middle Eastern flavours.
 Other popular dishes worth trying include Habichuelas Guisadas which is a stewed bean dish, Pollo Guisado which is a braised chicken and Bizcocho cake.